Databus Logo

 Students & Research Scholars

-Web OPAC gives 24/7 catalogue access from any device.
-Reserve books, renew loans, access past question papers, and download digital resources without leaving their room.
+The Web OPAC gives 24/7 access from any device — reserve books, renew loans, find past papers, and reach digital resources without leaving their room.

 🏆